learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/github-and-git-ii/LECTURE.md

 You'll be entering those commands in terminal in the `my_website` directory.

 ###GIT INIT
 `git init` is a command that basically tells git to track all the changes made to a project.
-It allows git to follow new files, and track any additions or deletions from exisiting projects
+It allows git to follow new files, and track any additions or deletions from existing projects

 ###GIT ADD
 `git add` is a command that tells git that I want to keep changes I made to specific files.
 GitHub had you create a new file called `README.md` and then add that file by typing `git add README.md`